 Our economic evaluation suggests that compression stockings are likely cost-effective compared with no compression stockings in preventing venous leg ulcers.
 We estimated that the additional cost to provide public funding for compression stockings to people with a healed venous leg ulcer would range from \$0.95 million to \$3.19 million per year over the next 5 years.
-If stockings were funded only for people ≥ 65 years old, the required funding would be lower, ranging from \$0.71 million to \$2.39 million per year over the next 5 years.
+If stockings were funded only for people 65 years of age and older, the required funding would be lower, ranging from \$0.71 million to \$2.39 million per year over the next 5 years.